LAIT-CVLab/PosterLlama/README.md

-# Nerfies
+# PosterLlama

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains website code for the [PosterLlama](https://lait-cvlab.github.io/PosterLlama/).

-If you find Nerfies useful for your work please cite:
+Please Cite this, when you find PosterLlama is useful for your work :
 ```
-@article{park2021nerfies
+@article{seol2024posterllama,
-  author    = {Park, Keunhong and Sinha, Utkarsh and Barron, Jonathan T. and Bouaziz, Sofien and Goldman, Dan B and Seitz, Steven M. and Martin-Brualla, Ricardo},
+  title    = {PosterLlama: Bridging Design Ability of Langauge Model to Contents-Aware Layout Generation},
-  title     = {Nerfies: Deformable Neural Radiance Fields},
+  author   = {Seol, Jaejung and Kim, Seojun and Yoo, Jaejun},
-  journal   = {ICCV},
+  journal  = {ECCV},
-  year      = {2021},
+  year     = {2024}
 }
 ```